The boiler is at the heart of home heating, helping to keep houses warm and water hot.

-Sometimes boiler repairs are included in your home or buildings insurance policy.
+Sometimes boiler repairs are included in your home insurance policy.

 This is one reason why it's useful to keep your policy documents in an easy to access place, so you can check your documents in the event of an unexpected boiler breakdown.